openwdl/wdl/SPEC.md

   "nested_scatter.out_messages": [
     [
-      ["Hello Mr. Bilbo, how are you?", "Hello Mr. Bilbo Baggins, how are you?"], ["Goodbye Mr. Bilbo, how are you?", "Goodbye Mr. Bilbo Baggins, how are you?"], ],
+      ["Hello Mr. Bilbo, how are you?", "Hello Mr. Bilbo Baggins, how are you?"], ["Goodbye Mr. Bilbo, how are you?", "Goodbye Mr. Bilbo Baggins, how are you?"]
+    ],
     [
-      ["Hello Wizard Gandalf, how are you?", "Hello Wizard Gandalf the Grey, how are you?"], ["Goodbye Wizard Gandalf, how are you?", "Goodbye Wizard Gandalf the Grey, how are you?"], ],
+      ["Hello Wizard Gandalf, how are you?", "Hello Wizard Gandalf the Grey, how are you?"], ["Goodbye Wizard Gandalf, how are you?", "Goodbye Wizard Gandalf the Grey, how are you?"]
+    ],
     [
-      ["Hello Mr. Merry, how are you?", "Hello Mr. Merry Brandybuck, how are you?"], ["Goodbye Mr. Merry, how are you?", "Goodbye Mr. Merry Brandybuck, how are you?"], ]
+      ["Hello Mr. Merry, how are you?", "Hello Mr. Merry Brandybuck, how are you?"], ["Goodbye Mr. Merry, how are you?", "Goodbye Mr. Merry Brandybuck, how are you?"]
+    ]
   ]
 }